 Please be aware that the lake is just near the playground.
 If you have a ‘runner’ the gates will not keep them in.

 Toilets – the new toilets suitable for wheelchairs is currently being constructed.
 Until then, the toilets are a little walk away – there is signage to direct visitors to them.

 Water Play – whenever there is a water play area at any playground, we always recommend a spare change of clothes if your kids are bound to get wet.

 Bark Chips – while much of the playground is soft fall surface, paving or concrete, there are areas with bark chips and nature beds scattered around.
 The bark chips often move across paths and some areas may be difficult for a wheelchair to manoeuvre.

-The Rymill Park Cafe closed a while ago sadly but a coffee van is there on weekends and sometimes food stalls pop up at the cafe – when we visited on the weekend Low & Slow American BBQ were there.
+The Rymill Park Cafe closed a while ago sadly but a new cafe has opened (hours vary – usually open weekends).
+A coffee van is occasionally there on weekends and sometimes food stalls pop up at the cafe – when we visited on the weekend Low & Slow American BBQ were there.
 Wine Country are also currently doing events on the island across the little footbridge with wine tastings and music.

 The State Government provided $1 million to the City of Adelaide to allow the inclusive play space to become a reality at Rymill Park/ Murlawirrapurka (Park 14).